LeeDevs/BPA/README.md

 for the works cited, we need a seperate document with propperly formatted citations.
-The links page we have we should use for external links, where we have all the recorces linked in the website collected in one place to be convinent.
+The links page we have we should use for external links, where we have all the resorces linked in the website collected in one place to be convinent.